MrVPlusOne/Lambda-In-Haskell/README.md

 ### A haskell library for lambda calculus.

 This is a simple library I wrote while learning Type theory and Haskell.

-I hope this can help you.
+I wish this can help you.

 ## Usage and examples: